Sci-Fi Films of the 1930s

 A trumpet calls passengers to dinner.

 Passengers step outside for a stroll.
 (I can’t tell where on the aircraft this is supposed to take place.)
 There are movies about zeppelins that show such egresses, but even they would travel at 120 k.p.h. — much too fast to stand in safety.
 A heavier-than-air plane would travel at more than 150 k.p.h, in which even standing would be extremely difficult and dangerous.
-This one point is the only thing depicted that is in fact physically impossible.
+This is the only scene I noticed that is in fact physically impossible.

 Nobody ever straps in.
 There is never a problem with turbulence.
-Only in the cliffhanger scene, when the plane is about to crash, are passengers shown being thrown about.
+Only in the cliffhanger scene, when the plane is about to crash, are passengers thrown about.

 There had been since 1931 zeppelin flights from Europe to New York, and heavier-than-air aircraft had delivered mail across the Atlantic, but at the time there was no such thing as a non-stop flight by heavier-than-air aircraft from Great Britain to New York.
 The popular magazines had discussed the possibility excitedly.